sashkashishka/authorization-form/README.md

 # authorization-form

-This is an expamle of creating authorization form with simple fields validation using BEM-methodology.
+This is an example of creating authorization form with simple fields validation using BEM-methodology.

 Login:
 - consist of numbers, letters, spaces, dashes and apostrophes